YongMan/http4shell/README.md

-# Execute shell command from http request with authentition
+# Execute shell command from http request with authentication

 ## Use